code42/code42cli/c42seceventcli/aed/README.md

 If this is the first execution, the program will prompt for your password.

+To use a config file, rename `config.default.cfg` to `config.cfg` and edit the fields to be your authority server URL and your Code42 logon username.
+Then, do not provide those command line arguments:

+        python aed_event_extraction_cli.py

 If you get a keychain error when running this script, you may have to add a code signature to the script:

         codesign -f -s - $(which python)